-Companies who have a broad sector diversity have by and large seen small % revenue decreases or have flat-lined.
-The unlucky ones are those who have developed niche business models within hospitality, events, travel, high-street retail and to a lesser degree financial services which appears in a holding pattern.
+Companies who have a broad sector diversity have seen small % revenue decreases, or have even flat-lined.
+The unlucky ones are those who have developed niche business models within hospitality, events, travel, high-street retail and to a lesser degree financial services, which appear in a holding pattern.

-There is a flip-side, pharmaceuticals/life sciences/online retail have seen exceptional growth.
-Plus government backed industries including central & local government, healthcare and utilities have fared well.
+There is a flip-side to this downturn, as pharmaceuticals/life sciences/online retail have seen exceptional growth.
+In addition, government-backed industries including central & local government, healthcare and utilities have fared well.

 - Change of Functions (type of work)

 The key winners in this area have been the procurement, supply chain and cost reduction areas.
-Companies have had no option but to cut cost.
-There has been very little pure play strategy work in the market.
+Companies have had no option but to cut costs in almost all aspects of business.
+There has been very little pure-play strategy work in the market.

-One of the most interesting changes is that clients are moving away from traditional day-rate chargeability into more outcome/solution based models.
+One of the most interesting changes, is that clients are moving away from traditional day-rate charging model, into more outcome/solution-based models.
 Consulting firms are building more proprietary technology platforms and assets which can be deployed in a matter of weeks to their clients.
-It’s no longer time spent on client site, it’s the value you deliver – music to clients ears no doubt!
+It’s no longer time spent on client site, it’s the value you deliver – music to client's ears no doubt!

-Finally as the Digital transformation agenda has accelerated exponentially there is no surprise to see cloud services, architecture and transformation leading the way in consulting offerings.
+Finally, as the digital transformation agenda has accelerated exponentially, it is no surprise to see cloud services, architecture and transformation leading the way in consulting offerings.

 My advice to the consulting market is to develop a flexible travel model, which enables consultants to adapt their travel intensity pending upon their individual preferences.
 I’ve long been an advocate of this but it’s always been incredibly difficult to implement.